 10.1 For admissions into the Intake Year the admission authorities for these academies will operate a reserve list.
-In the normal admissions round if we refuse a place at our academies your child is automatically placed on the reserve list, unless you have been offered a higher preference school.
-This list is kept in the order of the oversubscription criteria as required by the School Admissions Code.
+In the normal admissions round if we refuse a place at one of our academies your child is automatically placed on the reserve list, unless you have been offered a higher preference school.
+This list is kept in the order of the oversubscription criteria, as required by the School Admissions Code.
 Children can move up and down the list depending on where other children are ranked against the oversubscription criteria.
 The admission authority must not take account of the time you have been on the list when allocating places.
 For the Intake Year the list is held by the local authority school admissions team until the end of August.
 After this, the academies keep this list until the end of the summer term.
+Parents wishing to remain on the list must contact the relevant academy for more information.

-Parents making In-Year applications for a child who is not offered a school place may put their child's details onto an in-year reserve list, which is maintained by the academy.
+Parents making In-Year applications for a child who is not offered a school place may put their child's details onto an in-year reserve list, which is maintained by each individual academy.
 The child's details will remain on this list to the end of the academic year, at which point the parents will be contacted to ascertain whether they wish to remain on the list beyond that point.